 Project Report For Cashew Processing Unit

-A tropical evergreen tree that produces cashew nuts and apples is the cashew tree (Anacardium occidentale).
-The dwarf cashew, which grows to a height of 6 metres (20 feet) and can reach a height of 14 metres (46 feet), has proven to be more profitable due to its early maturity and higher yields.
-The cashew nut, like most nuts, is consumed as a snack or utilised in meals because it is a fruit.
-The pulp of the cashew apple can be used to make a soft, astringent fruit drink or refined into liqueur.
-Indian cashew is noted for its consistency, colour, and flavour on the global market.
+The cashew tree (Anacardium occidentale) is a tropical evergreen tree that yields cashew nuts and apples.
+While the dwarf cashew can grow to be 6 metres (20 feet) tall, it has shown to be more profitable because to its earlier maturity and higher yields.
+Because it is a fruit, the cashew nut, like most nuts, is eaten as a snack or used in cooking.
+The pulp of the cashew apple can be converted into a soft, astringent fruit drink or refined into liqueur.
+Indian cashew is well-known in the worldwide market for its consistency, colour, and flavour.

 Create 100% Bankable Project Report